 Order of the Transylvania Colonel

-The Most Distinguished Colonial Order of Pioneers in America
+The Most Distinguished Colonial Order in America

 It was a colony chartered and founded by civilian colonels for all the right reasons, with dignity, honor, order, peace, and the hard work of the first pioneer settlers who held great respect for human rights, civil order, equality, the rule of law, indigenous peoples and the environment, it was called Transylvania (Presently known as Kentucky and Tennessee).
 Originally called Richard Henderson and Company, the company name was first changed to the Louisa Company, and finally to the Transylvania Company on January 6, 1775.
 Its creation resulted in the first democratically established government in North America, enshrined in the Kentucky Magna Charta on May 23, 1775.
 The founding of Transylvania is one of the most significant moments in American history, overshadowed only by the American Revolution that started two months earlier a thousand miles away.